 - Attend a personal interview with a member of faculty

 - Complete the prerequisite courses with a minimum grade C – Anatomy and Physiology, Psychology, Math, and English Composition

 Tuition for the program is $29,400 based on attendance for two academic years.
 The cost of books, supplies, and fees must be added to the cost.

 - Address: 19100 Fort Street, Riverview, MI 48193-6799

 - Phone: (734) 479-0660

 Dorsey Schools prepares practical nursing students for a rewarding career in healthcare.
 The curriculum includes both practical and didactic instruction in the areas of medical terminology, computer applications, anatomy and physiology, practical nursing fundamentals, applied math, dosages and calculations, mental health, pharmacology, and medication delivery.
 Students also learn medical surgical nursing, pediatric nursing maternal and newborn nursing, geriatric nursing, and transition to practice.
 Students will complete supervised clinical experiences in a variety of settings that will provide real-world opportunities to apply the principles learned in the classroom and clinical lab.
-Applicants must have a high school diploma or equivalent, attend a career planning session, challenge the ATI TEAS V test, submit a 500 word essay, provide three references, meet the admissions panel for a personal interview, complete the required information for financial aid, sign a criminal background check authorization, and submit to a drug screen.
-Students must meet all the health requirements include CPR/BLS certification, up-to-date immunizations, and negative TB test.
 Graduates will receive a practical nursing certification and will be eligible to sit the NCLEX-PN for state licensure.
-Tuition for the program is $29,304.
+The normal timeframe for completing the program is 48 weeks.